Speak Up: Conservation Policy

 Protect Healthy Lands & Waters

-The Nature Conservancy has helped protect natural areas in North Dakota dating back to 1971.
-Since then, we’ve expanded our work to include driving more resources toward the conservation of our state’s lands and waters.
+The Nature Conservancy has helped protect natural areas in North Dakota since 1971.
+We work with partners and private landowners to drive more resources toward the conservation of our state’s lands and waters.

-Dedicated investment from the state has never been more important.
-Much of North Dakota’s historic grasslands has been converted to other uses, putting the rich biodiversity of the prairie at risk.
+Meaningful state investment in conservation has never been more important.
+Much of North Dakota’s historic grasslands have been converted to other uses, putting the rich biodiversity of the prairie at risk.
 Healthy, connected ecosystems are vital to sustaining the state’s iconic wildlife and the communities that depend on our strong outdoor recreation economy.

 More about Land & Water